LATC Company Secretary

 London Registrars specialises in providing company secretarial support to a wide variety of companies.
 Thanks to our highly qualified team of company secretaries and our many years’ experience of company secretarial work, we have the knowledge and skills to advise boards on compliance and good corporate governance which in turn lets the directors concentrate on running the business along commercial lines and making the company financially and reputationally successful.
 Above all, we are in a position to help the board avoid incurring liabilities found in situations where proper systems and procedures have not been put in place and thus protect the individual directors from risking falling foul of legislation relating to health and safety, corporate manslaughter, data protection violations, bribery, etc.

-Finally, as an ISO 9001 accredited company we are committed to ensuring that our services meet the highest quality standards.
+Finally, we are committed to ensuring that our services meet the highest quality standards.

 The following are just some of the services we can offer you: